Todd Staples

-On September 18, 2014, Staples announced that he would resign by mid-November to become president of the Texas Oil & Gas Association, following a controversy surrounding his views on a "Meatless Monday" campaign being adopted by some Texas schools.
+Douglas Todd Staples (born August 24, 1963) is the President of the Texas Oil & Gas Association, the oldest and largest oil and gas trade association in Texas representing all facets of the industry including production, pipelines, refineries and export facilities.
+Staples is the former two-term Texas Commissioner of Agriculture and served with distinction in the Texas Senate and House of Representatives for 12 years.
+He unsuccessfully ran for the Republican nomination for lieutenant governor in 2014.

 Background

 Staples was reared in Palestine, the seat of government of his native Anderson County in East Texas.
 He graduated from Palestine High School, where he was an active member of the Future Farmers of America.
 While in college, he served from 1981 to 1982 as state vice-president of the FFA.
 He attended Texas A&M University in College Station and graduated magna cum laude in 1984 with a Bachelor of Science in Agricultural Economics.
 He started a plant nursery and later became involved in cattle ranching with his family.
 He also owned a real estate business.
 For a time, he was an instructor at Trinity Valley Community College in Palestine.

 Staples has two adult children from his first marriage, which ended in divorce.

 Staples is a Southern Baptist deacon in his local church.